Operation Hailstone: Aftermath

-Moreover, the isolation of this whole area of operations by submarine and air attack began the effective severance of Japanese shipping lanes between the home islands and critical fuel supplies to the south.
+After Operation Hailstone, the U.S. deployed aircraft and submarine to isolate Truk, which began the effective severance of Japanese shipping lanes between the home islands and critical fuel supplies to the south.
 The ultimate effect of this interdiction was evident during the Battle of Leyte Gulf in October 1944, when IJN forces were compelled to sortie separately from Japan and Lingga Roads due to fuel constraints.
 The neutralization of Truk and the seizure of Eniwetok paved the way for the upcoming invasion of Saipan, which placed U.S. land-based heavy bombers within range of the Japanese home islands for the first time in the war.